PaulWen/ssi-verifier/README.md

 ### How can I deploy my own instance of the SSI Verifier?

 You can find more information about how to build and run your own instance [here](./docs/Build%20and%20Run.md).

-### Do I have to deploy my own instance or can I use the public instance?

-The instance hosted under [app.ssi-verifier.com](https://app.ssi-verifier.com) exists to be used.
-Feel free to use it in case you have any use cases you would like to test out.

 ### Is the presentation data stored permanently?